 Now David said, "Is there still anyone who is left of the house of Saul, that I may show him kindness for Jonathan's sake?"

 i.
 David's question showed a great love because Saul made himself an enemy of David.
 It was customary in those days for the king of a new dynasty to completely massacre anyone connected with the prior dynasty.
-David goes against the principle of revenge and against the principle of self-preservation and asks what he can do for the family of his enemy.
+David went against the principle of revenge and against the principle of self-preservation and asked what he could do for the family of his enemy.

 b.
 That I may show him kindness for Jonathan's sake: David did this because he remembered his relationship and covenant with Jonathan (1 Samuel 20:14-15).
 His actions were not only based on feelings, but also on the promise of a covenant.

 2. (2-4) Ziba, a former servant of Saul, tells David about Mephibosheth, son of Jonathan.

 And there was a servant of the house of Saul whose name was Ziba.
 So when they had called him to David, the king said to him, "Are you Ziba?"
 And he said, "At your service!"
 Then the king said, "Is there not still someone of the house of Saul, to whom I may show the kindness of God?"
 And Ziba said to the king, "There is still a son of Jonathan who is lame in his feet."
 So the king said to him, "Where is he?"
 And Ziba said to the king, "Indeed he is in the house of Machir the son of Ammiel, in Lo Debar."

 a.
 Ziba: David could only learn that there was a descendant of Saul still living and could only learn where he was through this servant named Ziba.
 This meant that Mephibosheth was in hiding.

 b.
 The kindness of God: This phrase is key to understanding David's motivation in this chapter.
 David wanted to show someone else the same kindness God showed to him.